varsha13152/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `InnSync` and the **Actor** is the `AirBnB Host`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC01 - Add a person**

 **MSS**

-1. User requests to list persons
+1. User requests to add a person with specified details.
+2. InnSync validates the input.
+3. InnSync adds the person.
-2. AddressBook shows a list of persons
+4. InnSync shows a success message.
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The input format is invalid.
+    * 2a1.
+InnSync shows an error message.
+    * Use case resumes at step 1.

+* 2b.
+The person already exists in InnSync.
+    * 2b1.
+InnSync shows an error message.
+    * Use case resumes at step 1.

+**Use case: UC02 - Delete a person**

+**MSS**

+1. User requests to delete a specific person.
+2. InnSync deletes the person.
+3. InnSync shows a success message.

     Use case ends.

+**Extensions**

-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 1a1.
+InnSync shows an error message.

-      Use case resumes at step 2.
+    * Use case resumes at step 1.

-*{More to be added}*
+**Use case: UC07 - List persons**

+**MSS**

+1. User requests to list all persons.
+2. InnSync displays a list of all persons.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+InnSync shows a message indicating that the list is empty.
+    * Use case ends.

 ### Non-Functional Requirements